rust-lang/rfcs/text/0000-rust-analyzer.md

 [r-a-install]: https://rust-analyzer.github.io/manual.html#installation

 The experience of installing rust-analyzer for other editors is more varied.
-The rust-analyzer project only directly supports VSCode.
-Other editor plugins are maintained independently.
+Currently, the rust-analyzer project only directly supports VSCode, while other editor plugins are maintained independently.
+During this period where rust-analyzer is still under heavy development, this makes sense.
+As rust-analyzer matures, we may wish to re-evaluate and contribute directly to their development or maintain them within the rust-lang org.

 ### Timeline for transition